sequenceiq/slider/src/site/markdown/security.md

 ## Design

-1. The Hoya user is expected to have their own Kerberos principal, and have used `kinit` or equivalent to authenticate with Kerberos and gain a (time-bounded) TGT
+1. The user is expected to have their own Kerberos principal, and have used `kinit` or equivalent to authenticate with Kerberos and gain a (time-bounded) TGT
-1. The Hoya user is expected to have their own principals for every host in the cluster of the form username/hostname@REALM
+1. The user is expected to have their own principals for every host in the cluster of the form username/hostname@REALM
 1. A keytab must be generated which contains all these principals -and distributed to all the nodes in the cluster with read access permissions to the user.
 1. When the user creates a secure cluster, they provide the standard HBase kerberos options to identify the principals to use and the keytab location.

-The Hoya Client will talk to HDFS and YARN authenticating itself with the TGT, talking to the YARN and HDFS principals which it has been configured to expect.
+The Slider Client will talk to HDFS and YARN authenticating itself with the TGT, talking to the YARN and HDFS principals which it has been configured to expect.

-This can be done as described in [Hoya Client Configuration] (hoya-client-configuration.html) on the command line as
+This can be done as described in [Client Configuration] (client-configuration.html) on the command line as

      -D yarn.resourcemanager.principal=yarn/master@LOCAL
      -D dfs.namenode.kerberos.principal=hdfs/master@LOCAL

-The Hoya Client will create the cluster data directory in HDFS with `rwx` permissions for
+The Slider Client will create the cluster data directory in HDFS with `rwx` permissions for
 user `r-x` for the group and `---` for others. (these can be configurable as part of the cluster options),

 It will then deploy the AM, which will (somehow? for how long?) retain the access rights of the user that created the cluster.

-The Hoya AM will read in the JSON cluster specification file, and instantiate the relevant number of role instances.
+The Application Master will read in the JSON cluster specification file, and instantiate the relevant number of componentss.

-The HBase master is currentll in the same container as the AM.
-It must have the keytab and configuration details needed to access the data directory, and to be trusted by the region servers.
-It must (as will all the region servers) have been given the `dfs.namenode.kerberos.principal` configuration value.
-This is automatically set in the JSON cluster specificatin by the Hoya client if not explicitly done by the user as the cluster option `site.dfs.namenode.kerberos.principal` -which is then inserted into the `hbase-site.xml` file at the same time the Hadoop cluster filesystem binding is added.
-This does not need to be done for the AM as the AM has the hadoop `core-site.xml` and `yarn-site.xml` configuration files added to its classpath.

-## Securing communications between the Hoya Client and the Hoya AM.
+## Securing communications between the Slider Client and the Slider AM.

 When the AM is deployed in a secure cluster, it automatically uses Kerberos-authorized RPC channels.
 The client must acquire a